 The common wire shared between the switches on the drop target assembly is very fragile.
 I bumped it slightly and knocked it cleanly off the last target switch.
 I replaced it with a new, thicker length of wire and soldered it on securely.

 The other issue with the drop targets was that the centre target would sometimes have issues resetting.
 The coil would reset all of the coils, including the centre one, but the centre one would often fall back down again and it would take several tries for it to stay up.
 I looked over the assembly thoroughly after cleaning it and there were no problems with it at all.
 The problem turned out to be with the ball snubber above the drop targets.
 This metal piece was a little too low, such that the targets would hit it and would not be able to rise to their highest position.
 This is necessary for the targets to reset and properly latch.
 I'm not sure why the ball snubber was too low, when it was resting on the playfield posts that are supposed to give it the appropriate height.
-In any case, a washer under each side of the snubber raised it far enough that the centre target could reset normally every time.
+In any case, a washer under each of the star posts that support the snubber, which raised it far enough that the centre target could reset normally every time.
+Using 3/4" plastic washers like this (RTBB) also has the benefit of protecting the playfield artwork from further damage, as these posts get direct hits from the ball which causes them to dig into the playfield and scratch up the artwork.

 Residue on Translite